 Travelling by boat along the mighty Irrawaddy River is a travel experience which is one of a kind.
 The best and most travelled part is between Mandalay and Bhamo more to the north.
-Another experience is to take the train between Mandalay and Lashio, Hsipaw, and Pwin U Lwin.
-The trains are slow, crowded but very fascinating and like the boat trip gives you an insight into the everyday local life of people travelling.
-The Pyin U Lwin - Hsipaw section includes the famous Gokteik Viaduct.
+Another experience is to take the train between Mandalay and Lashio via Hsipaw, and Pyin Oo Lwin.
+The trains are slow & crowded but very cheap & fascinating .. like the boat trip, it gives you an insight into the everyday life of local people.
+The Pyin Oo Lwin to Hsipaw section includes the famous Gokteik Viaduct.

 Yangon International Airport (RGN) is where most travellers start their trip in Myanmar.
 It has good connections in the region but does not have direct flights from North America or Australia, but a few direct flights from Milan in Europe.

 Myanmar Airways International, the international airline of Myanmar, flies to Bangkok, Kuala Lumpur and Singapore.
 While they do not operate any aircraft, they are on code share with Jetstar Asia, Malaysia Airlines, Qatar Airways and Thai Airways.
 The Bangkok-Yangon route, the most commonly used one, is serviced by Thai Airways and AirAsia.